Are you a thrifty gardener?

 Right plant, right place

 Every plant has ideal growing conditions – for example, full sun, partial shade, a minimum temperature, or a type of soil.
 If you buy plants that aren’t suited to the conditions in your garden, you run a higher risk of those plants dying, which wastes your original investment.
 In addition, you end up spending more money replacing those plants.

 Always try to buy plants that are suited to the conditions you can provide.
 As well as making your garden look better, this approach will cost far less in the long term.

 Don’t assume you have to buy all of your gardening supplies brand new.
 Repurposing and upcycling household objects is a great way to build up your garden ornaments, planters and furniture without spending lots of money.
-As an added bonus, you’ll be reducing your impact on the planet – and it can be a fun craft project too.
+As an added bonus, you’ll be reducing your impact on the planet – and garden diy ideas can be a fun craft project that improves your outdoor space too.